RishikaAgarwal2025/RishikaAgarwal2025.github.io/_pages/dissertation.md

 ---

 **Enhancing Efficiency and Societal Impact of Ahmedabad’s BRTS**
 My final-year dissertation focused on making Ahmedabad’s Bus Rapid Transit System (BRTS) more efficient, inclusive, and environmentally sustainable.
-Although BRTS was introduced as a rapid and eco-friendly public transport option, it remains significantly underutilized—especially among students and urban professionals.
+Although BRTS was introduced as a rapid and eco-friendly public transport option, it remains significantly underutilized especially among students and urban professionals.

 **Research Objective**
 The goal was to understand why BRTS usage is low and to identify what changes in infrastructure, policy, or user experience could improve its adoption.
 I aimed to propose actionable interventions that could encourage a shift from private vehicles to public transport.